-Most cereal, even sugar laden ones like Fruit loops or frosted flakes have some protein in them.
-Wholegrain cereals like oatmeal and quinoa flakes are naturally higher in protein (5-7 grams of protein per serving) and there are some cereals that have added protein in them, like Special K, Kashi, and Kellogg’s.
-However, the amount of protein added is still minimal, and most only have around 9 grams of protein per serving.
+Most cereal, even sugar laden ones (like fruit loops and frosted flakes) have some protein in them.
+Wholegrain cereals like oatmeal and quinoa flakes are naturally higher in protein (5-7 grams of protein per serving) and there are some cereals, like Special K, that have added protein in them.

 How do you make high protein cereal?